Help with travel costs for medical appointments

 - appointment letter or card

-You’ll need to take these to a nominated cashiers’ office (although this may be known by a different known), which are normally located in the hospital or clinic that treated you.
+You’ll need to take these to a nominated cashiers’ office (although this may be known by a different name), which are normally located in the hospital or clinic that treated you.
 You can ask reception or PALS (Patient Advice and Liaison Services) where to find the office.

 Carers